Asbestos Exposure in the Navy What You Should Know

 When the young men and women of our country enlist in the U.S. Army, Navy, Air Force, Marines and Coast Guard, they are doing so at least in part because they want to defend our country and make a difference in the world.
 Whether they serve in a military combat zone or in a supporting role stateside, they know, going in, that their service to our nation may put them in harm’s way.
 Sailors in the U.S. Navy knew that their lives could be in danger at any moment on the high seas.

-What these young patriots do not know is that a deadly enemy lurked for decades in virtually every military post to which they might be assigned, whether on land or at sea – a product which, amazingly, is still not banned in the United States.
+What these young Navy patriots do not know is that a deadly enemy lurked for decades in virtually every military post to which they might be assigned, whether on land or at sea a product which, amazingly, is still not banned in the United States.
 These innocent sons and daughters (now our parents) were unknowingly exposed to a lethal toxin in the form of asbestos products used in practically every facet of military construction in every branch of the armed forces throughout the last half of the twentieth century.

 Asbestos products contain microscopic fibers which, when released into the air, are breathed deep into the lungs where they can form scar tissue for years, eventually causing asbestosis and lung cancer or, at worst, the deadly cancer known as mesothelioma, for which there is no known cure.